 The Congressional Medal of Honor Society was chartered by Congress in 1958 and its membership is comprised exclusively of those who wear the Medal of Honor, our nation’s highest military award for valor.
 As individuals who have gone above and beyond the call of duty, the Medal of Honor Recipients are committed to serving our country in peace as they did in war by championing the values embodied in the Medal: courage, commitment, integrity, sacrifice, citizenship, and patriotism.

 The Society is not involved in the nominations or awards process for the Medal of Honor.
-It is a 501(c)3 organization dedicated to preserving the legacy of the Medal of Honor and its Recipients, inspiring America’s youth and its Veterans, and supporting the Recipients as they connect with communities across the country.
+It is a 501(c)3 organization dedicated to preserving the legacy of the Medal of Honor, inspiring America to live the values the Medal represents, and supporting Recipients of the Medal as they connect with communities across America.